emibcn/Rac1.py/README.md

 pip install -U -r requirements.txt
 ```
 ## Known issues & TODO
 Rac1 has recently changed its podcasts infrastructure.
-This changes have made this script inusable, right now.
-The only solution found, right now, is to query the Rac1 web app to get the list of available podcats.
-This is the next TODO of this project.
+This changes have made me change the script which, right now, has degraded to Python3 compatible only.

 ## Script help (catalan)